Below are (or will be in

 read.
 Romantic in a tragic but not hopeless way.
 (Quite

-literally it drove me to drink, thankfully just one wine cooler.)
+literally it drove me to drink, thankfully just one wine cooler.
+ETA: I did not drink anything this

 Some people may wonder why I have it on this page given it's not